-Yellow rattle, known as the ‘meadow-maker’, saps the strength from grasses and allowing wildflowers to flourish, resulting in swathes of colour from buttercups, ox-eye daisy and many others.
+Yellow rattle, known as the ‘meadow-maker’, saps the strength from grasses and allows wildflowers to flourish, resulting in swathes of colour from buttercups, ox-eye daisies and many others.

 Striking and rare orchids provide dramatic colour and mysterious forms – if you’re lucky enough to find them.
 Traditional meadows are much rarer than they once were but are worth a journey to see our richest habitats.